Parenteral Discretion is Advised. If the truth infused with playful profanity offends you, do not read on, this article

 If what you are doing isn’t paying your debt down, it’s time to consider giving zero fucks about your creditors, and start caring about yourself, and your family.

 You are probably wondering what to do or where to start.
 First of all, fix yourself.
 I don’t care if it’s your health, your job, or your mental state.
 Whatever it was that derailed your finances, fix that.
+But if you’re looking to boost your mental health, then check out this Cortexi review here for more info!
 Work on that first.

 Forget about your debt until you have done that.
 Choose yourself.
 Fuck your credit, the collection calls, interest, late fees, penalties, the collection notices and whoever tells you it’s wrong.
 It’s all natural and part of the collection cycle, your creditors will be fine.

 A dirty secret that credit card companies don’t tell people is there are tens of millions of people in Canada not paying their debt.
 They won’t go out of business and you can see here to know more about them.
 They know what they are doing.

 Fucks should only ever be given, and reserved for truly fuckworthy things.
 Family.
 Friends and your own self care.